lilyatant/cars-sensor-data/README.md

-# cars-sensor-data
+# cars-sensor-data-viz
-Analysis of sensor data to better understand their harm to environment
+Analysis of sensor data to better understand different car models' harm to environment.

+The dataset is collected from car sensors and has 103.625 rows.

 1. How much CO2 is produced each day
 ![](amount-of-co2-each-day.png)